epellis/epellis.github.io/_posts/2017-01-02-new-year-new-site.md

 date:   2017-01-02  00:00:00
 ---

-One of the more ugly items on my bucket list has been updating my website to make blogging and editing pages much easier.
+One of the uglier items on my bucket list has been updating my website to make blogging and editing pages much easier.
 Back in the days of old, to edit a page, I would have to edit on the html level, which led to a lot of time being spent tweaking the look and not as much time spent actually writing.
 To fix this, I have